Sexyy Red: Public image

 Sexyy Red has been a focal point in discussions about the representation of Black women in the music industry.
 During an interview with One Musicfest, American rapper Trina defended Red, emphasizing her right to express herself freely and to create music on her own terms.
 In contrast, rapper Khia voiced her disapproval of being compared to artists like Trina and Red, citing concerns over their perceived negative influence.
 In response, Red addressed Khia's remarks on social media, referring to her as "washed up" and "miserable".

 Personal life

 Red's first child, a son, was born in 2022.
 On October 15, 2023, she announced that she was pregnant with her second child in an Instagram post.
 She gave birth to her second child on February 5, 2024, a daughter, and footage of her in the delivery room was the center of Drake's music video for "Rich Baby Daddy", released 9 days later.

 In August 2023, Red disclosed on a podcast that she was a victim of rape.

-Red, having expressed support for current U.S. president Donald Trump, has used the phrase "Make America Sexyy Again" in her branding.
-However, she revealed in November 2024 that she voted for Vice President Kamala Harris.
+Red had expressed support for then-former U.S. president Donald Trump and used the phrase "Make America Sexyy Again" in her branding.
+However, she revealed in November 2024 that she voted for Vice President Kamala Harris in the 2024 presidential election.